fhsinchy/farhan.info/ckm0g5k8t0bd8fss1b7ko6iw0.md

 ## Authorization Middleware

-So far we've implemented endpoints for regsitering users and generating JWTs for them.
+So far we've implemented endpoints for registering users and generating JWTs for them.
 Now we need a middleware that will check if the user is authenticated or not in certain routes.

 Open up `middleware/authorize.ts` and put following code in there -